 This is written for the person with cancer, but it can be helpful to the people who care for, love, and support someone with advanced cancer, too.
 This information may help you find answers to your questions and concerns during this very sensitive and difficult time.

-Fatigue is the feeling of being tired physically, mentally, and emotionally.
+Fatigue is the feeling of being tired and not being able to do things at your usual pace.
+This tiredness can affect you physically, mentally, and emotionally.
 Cancer-related fatigue is often defined as an unusual and ongoing sense of extreme tiredness that doesn’t get better with rest.
 Almost everyone with advanced cancer has this symptom.

-To manage fatigue, first, control the symptoms that make it worse, like pain or constipation.
-Then you can help prevent more fatigue by carefully balancing rest and activity.
+The first step in helping to manage fatigue is recognizing and controlling any symptoms that make it worse, like pain, nausea, neuropathy, or constipation.
+Another step is to try to prevent more fatigue by carefully balancing rest and activity.
+If you feel tired, stop and rest.
 Your health care team and your caregivers can help you find ways to manage the things that can make you feel more fatigued.
 Tell them how you feel, and try different things to see if they help you feel less tired.

 Some medicines can make you feel tired, too.
-You may need to talk with your team about switching to new ones or taking them at different times.
-You might even be able to stop taking drugs that aren’t helping or aren’t needed any more.
+They may be needed, but you may want to talk with your health care team to find out if switching to new ones or taking them at different times may help.
+You might even be able to stop taking certain medicines that aren’t helping or aren’t needed any more.